WilliamSchack/Spotify-Downloader/README.md

 <img src="https://github.com/ChazzBurger/Spotify-Downloader/assets/54973797/764b6460-fa02-47d6-96b3-ee259f23b4af" width="50%" height="50%">

-Shows all of the songs that failed to download due to various reasons including:
+Shows all of the songs that failed to download due to various reasons that can include:
 - Song not available on youtube
 - Song on youtube not close enough to spotify version